jorritspee/Application-on-Nuts-Notified-Pull/README.md

 - *Nuts-use-case-profile "bgz-referral"*: https://github.com/jorritspee/nuts-use-case-profile-bgz-referral/blob/main/README.md
   The Nuts-use-case-profile "bgz-referral" describes how to use the specification 'TA-Notified-Pull-on-Nuts' in the context of a medical specialist referral (commonly reffered to in Dutch as a BgZ-verwijzing).
 - *HL7 FHIR Workflow Management Communication Pattern F*: https://www.hl7.org/fhir/workflow-management.html#optionf
   HL7 has described a FHIR workflow management communication pattern in which a Task-resource is created on the placer's system.
 The application on Nuts Notified Pull complies to this pattern and provides an implementation guide for the digital interactions between actor Placer and actor Filler.
 The actor Placer corresponds to "Sending Organization".
-The actor Filler corrspeonds to "Receiving Organization".
+The actor Filler corresponds to "Receiving Organization".
 - *Application-on-Nuts Zorginzage 2022*: https://nuts-foundation.gitbook.io/bolts/zorginzage/zorginzage-2022
   This application-on-Nuts specifies how to implement cross organzational medical data requests.
 It describes the "pull" part of "notified pull".